polkadot-fellows/RFCs/text/0001-agile-coretime.md

 ## Prior Art and References

-Robert Habermeier initially wrote on the subject of reframing Polkadot as a blockspace-centric service during 2022 in the article [Polkadot Blockspace over Blockchains](https://www.rob.tech/polkadot-blockspace-over-blockchains/).
-This article contained the idea of introducing the possibility of transferal of "claims on execution cores" and as such "create a secondary market for Polkadot blockspace".
+Robert Habermeier initially wrote on the subject of Polkadot blockspace-centric in the article [Polkadot Blockspace over Blockchains](https://www.rob.tech/polkadot-blockspace-over-blockchains/).
+While not going into details, the article served as an early reframing piece for moving beyond one-slot-per-chain models and building out secondary market infrastructure for resource allocation.